Star Trek: Strange New Worlds: Music

-By December 2020, Discovery and Picard composer Jeff Russo had discussed Strange New Worlds with Kurtzman, including how it "should be treated musically", but whether Russo would be involved in the spin-off's score had yet to be determined.
-In February 2022, Russo was revealed to have written the main titles music for the series while Nami Melumad was composing the rest of the score.
-Melumad previously composed the music for Star Trek: Prodigy and an episode of Short Treks, and approached each episode as if it was a feature film.
-Russo's main theme is a modern adaptation of Alexander Courage's original Star Trek theme, and includes a theremin as a way to foreshadow Courage's vocal arrangement of the theme.
+By December 2020, Discovery and Picard composer Jeff Russo had discussed Strange New Worlds with Kurtzman, including how it "should be treated musically", but whether Russo would be involved in the spin-off had yet to be determined.
+In February 2022, Russo was revealed to have written the series' main titles music while Nami Melumad was composing the rest of the score.
+Melumad previously composed the music for an episode of Short Treks and the animated series Star Trek: Prodigy (2021–2024).
+Russo's main theme is a modern adaptation of Alexander Courage's original Star Trek theme, and includes a theremin to foreshadow Courage's vocal arrangement.
+Myers felt it was a "perfect metaphor for what we are trying to do" with the series, adapting elements from The Original Series "in a bigger, more cinematic way" than was possible in the 1960s.

+A soundtrack album for the first season was released digitally by Lakeshore Records on April 28, 2023.
+A soundtrack album for "Subspace Rhapsody", the second season's musical episode, was released on August 4, 2023; Lakeshore said there were no plans to release a full soundtrack album for the season.
+A soundtrack album for the third season was released on November 7, 2025.

 Release

 Star Trek: Strange New Worlds premiered on the streaming service Paramount+ in the United States, Latin America, Australia, and the Nordics on May 5, 2022.
-It is released in Canada by Bell Media (broadcast on CTV Sci-Fi Channel before streaming on Crave), in New Zealand on TVNZ, and in India on Voot.
-The series is being released in other countries and territories as Paramount+ becomes available there.
+It was released in Canada by Bell Media (broadcast on CTV Sci-Fi Channel before streaming on Crave), in New Zealand on TVNZ, in India on Voot, and in other countries as Paramount+ or SkyShowtime (a combination of Paramount+ and Peacock for some of Europe) became available there.
+In August 2023, Star Trek content was removed from Crave and Strange New Worlds began streaming on Paramount+ in Canada.
+The series continued to be broadcast on CTV Sci-Fi and be available on CTV.ca and the CTV app.

 Reception

 Viewership

-Parrot Analytics determines audience "demand expressions" based on various data sources, and the company calculated that Strange New Worlds was the fifth-most in demand U.S. streaming series in May 2022, being 30.9 times more in demand than the average series.
-The only other Paramount+ series on the list for that month was the second season of Picard (ranked 9th).
+Parrot Analytics determines audience "demand expressions" based on various data sources, and the company calculated that Strange New Worlds was the fifth-most in demand US streaming series in May 2022, being 30.9 times more in demand than the average series.
+The only other Paramount+ series on the list for that month was the 9th-ranked second season of Picard.
 In August 2022, Paramount+ said Strange New Worlds was the most-watched original Star Trek series on the service over its first 90 days, and the second-most watched original series in general for the service in the United Kingdom.